What must be remediated now — and what may qualify for exception

 Is there an accessible alternative?

-Can people get the same information or complete the same task in an accessible way?
+Can the public access the same information or complete the same requirement in an accessible way?

 Examples of acceptable alternatives: